Find Affordable College Courses

 Dahlonega, GA

-With a ranking of #13, University of North Georgia did quite well on this year’s best value schools for natural resources conservation students.
-UNG is a fairly large public school located in the distant town of Dahlonega.
+University of North Georgia landed the #13 spot in the 2023 rankings for the best value natural resources conservation programs.
+UNG is a large public school located in the town of Dahlonega.

 UNG undergraduate students pay an average of $16,014 in tuition and fees each year.
 On average, conservation graduates from UNG take out $18,500 in student loans while working on their degree.

-University of Minnesota - Crookston ranked #14 on this year’s Best Value Natural Resources Conservation Schools list.
-Located in the town of Crookston, UMN Crookston is a public college with a small student population.
+University of Minnesota - Crookston came in at #14 in this year’s edition of the Best Value Natural Resources Conservation Schools ranking.
+Located in the distant town of Crookston, UMN Crookston is a public school with a small student population.

-UMN Crookston undergraduate students pay an average of $12,514 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at UMN Crookston are $12,514 a year.
 On average, conservation graduates from UMN Crookston take out $20,500 in student loans while working on their degree.

 Read full report on Natural Resources Conservation at University of Minnesota - Crookston